IanMadlenya/hatecode/c++/README.md

 ### STL & boost
 * What are the type requirements for an STL container? (default ctor; copy ctor; assignment; dtor)
 * vector vs. list
+* what is deque
 * map vs. unordered_map
 * name types of iterators
+* what is the default sort algo in the std?
+* What is the advantage of the design of iterators? (algorithm - iterator - container)
 * When is an iterator invalidated? (when memory it points to moves: resize, tree rebalance, rehash, remove...)
 * Could we use vector<auto_ptr<T>>
 * Smart pointers: shared_ptr, unique_ptr, weak_ptr